apollographql/apollo-server/docs/source/essentials/schema.md

 }
 ```

-This makes SDL-generation even easier since many GraphQL tools auto-complete the field names (along with descriptions, when available) at each level of a GraphQL operation.
+This makes SDL-generation even easier since many GraphQL tools auto-complete field names, along with the descriptions, when available.

 ## Operation names